johnrearden/pa-data-driven-design/README.md

 	- Describe Project Dataset
 	- State Business Requirements

-### Page 2: Airplane Feature Visualizer
+### Page 2: Get to know the dataset
 - Concretize the data set for by display images of the airplanes in the "middle" and "Edges" of the data set:
-	- Image: One image of the airplane that falls into the minimum, mean and maximum value for each feature (except for the categorical values).
+	- Image: One image of each airplane that falls into the minimum, mean and maximum value for each feature (except for the categorical values).

-### Page 3: Domain Specific Analysis
+### Page 3: Airplane Feature Explanation
+- Explanation of the abbreviated features for the features.

+### Page 4: Regression Playground
 - State business requirement 2
 - Set of widgets inputs, which relates to the prospect profile.
 Each set of inputs is related to a given ML task to predict prospect Churn, Tenure and Cluster.
-- "Run predictive analysis" button that serves the prospect data to our ML pipelines and predicts if the prospect will churn or not, if so, when.
-It also shows to which cluster the prospect belongs and the cluster's profile.
-For the churn and tenure predictions, the page will inform the associated probability for churning and tenure level.
+- "Create Regression Plot" button to generate a regression plot according to the selections given in the drop down menus:
+  - Dependent feature, e.g Wing_Span
+  - Independent feature 1, e.g. Hmax
+  - Independent feature 2, e.g. AUW

-### Page 4: Piper vs. Cessna
+  - Filter Option - All Airplanes or Piper vs. Cessna
+  - Regression Type: Linear or Quadratic
+  - Type of graph: 2D or 3D

+### Page 5: Domain Specific Analysis
 - State business requirement 2
 - Set of widgets inputs, which relates to the prospect profile.
 Each set of inputs is related to a given ML task to predict prospect Churn, Tenure and Cluster.
 - "Run predictive analysis" button that serves the prospect data to our ML pipelines and predicts if the prospect will churn or not, if so, when.
 It also shows to which cluster the prospect belongs and the cluster's profile.
 For the churn and tenure predictions, the page will inform the associated probability for churning and tenure level.

-### Page 5: Engine Type Airplane Study
+### Page 6: Engine Type Airplane Study
 - State business requirement 2
 - Set of widgets inputs, which relates to the prospect profile.
 Each set of inputs is related to a given ML task to predict prospect Churn, Tenure and Cluster.
 - "Run predictive analysis" button that serves the prospect data to our ML pipelines and predicts if the prospect will churn or not, if so, when.
 It also shows to which cluster the prospect belongs and the cluster's profile.
 For the churn and tenure predictions, the page will inform the associated probability for churning and tenure level.

-### Page 6: Predict Engine Type
+### Page 7: Predict Engine Type
 - State business requirement 2
 - Set of widgets inputs, which relates to the prospect profile.
 Each set of inputs is related to a given ML task to predict prospect Churn, Tenure and Cluster.
 - "Run predictive analysis" button that serves the prospect data to our ML pipelines and predicts if the prospect will churn or not, if so, when.
 It also shows to which cluster the prospect belongs and the cluster's profile.
 For the churn and tenure predictions, the page will inform the associated probability for churning and tenure level.

-### Page 7: Multi Engine Airplane Study
+### Page 8: Multi Engine Airplane Study
 - State business requirement 2
 - Set of widgets inputs, which relates to the prospect profile.
 Each set of inputs is related to a given ML task to predict prospect Churn, Tenure and Cluster.
 - "Run predictive analysis" button that serves the prospect data to our ML pipelines and predicts if the prospect will churn or not, if so, when.
 It also shows to which cluster the prospect belongs and the cluster's profile.
 For the churn and tenure predictions, the page will inform the associated probability for churning and tenure level.

-### Page 8: Predict Multi Engine
+### Page 9: Predict Multi Engine
 - State business requirement 2
 - Set of widgets inputs, which relates to the prospect profile.
 Each set of inputs is related to a given ML task to predict prospect Churn, Tenure and Cluster.
 - "Run predictive analysis" button that serves the prospect data to our ML pipelines and predicts if the prospect will churn or not, if so, when.
 It also shows to which cluster the prospect belongs and the cluster's profile.
 For the churn and tenure predictions, the page will inform the associated probability for churning and tenure level.

-### Page 9: Project Hypothesis and Validation
+### Page 10: Project Hypothesis and Validation
 - Before the analysis, we knew we wanted this page to describe each project hypothesis, the conclusions, and how we validated each.
 After the data analysis, we can report that:
 - 1 - We suspect customers are churning with low tenure levels
 	- Correct.
 The correlation study at Churned Customer Study supports that.
 - 2 -  A customer survey showed our customers appreciate Fibre Optic.
 	- A churned user typically has Fiber Optic, as demonstrated by a Churned Customer Study.
 The insight will be taken to the survey team for further discussions and investigations.

-### Page 10: Predict Engine Type
+### Page 11: Predict Engine Type
 - Considerations and conclusions after the pipeline is trained
 - Present ML pipeline steps
 - Feature importance
 - Pipeline performance

-### Page 11: Predict Multi Engine
+### Page 12: Predict Multi Engine
 - Considerations and conclusions after the pipeline is trained
 - Present ML pipeline steps
 - Feature importance
 - Pipeline performance

-### Page 12: Predict Wing Span
+### Page 13: Predict Wing Span
 - Considerations and conclusions after the pipeline is trained
 - Present ML pipeline steps
 - Feature importance
 - Pipeline performance

-### Page 13: Cluster Analysis
+### Page 14: Cluster Analysis
 - Considerations and conclusions after the pipeline is trained
 - Present ML pipeline steps
 - Silhouette plot